kushalchoksi/manhwa-panel-extractor/README.md

 4. **Extracts panels** in a folder of the image or directory name with `_output` appended

 There's a few other options to extract it in different ways if you want to play around with that.

+## Potential Improvements

+- Have a way of doing automatic inpainting on leftover/partial speech bubbles